Chart Color Schemes

 Regents Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Regents Park, as per the latest Census, consisted of 65.4% houses and 34.6% other dwellings.
+As evaluated at the latest Census, dwelling structures in Regents Park consisted of 65.4% houses and 34.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 33.5% houses and 66.5% other dwellings.
-The home ownership level in Regents Park was 27.8%, with the rest being mortgaged (25.7%) or rented (46.5%).
-The median monthly mortgage repayment was $1,976, lower than Sydney metro's average of $2,167.
-The median weekly rent figure was $375, compared to Sydney metro's $470.
-Nationally, Regents Park's mortgage repayments were higher at $1,976 against the Australian average of $1,863, while rents were comparable at $375.
+Home ownership in Regents Park was at 27.8%, with the remainder of dwellings either mortgaged (25.7%) or rented (46.5%).
+The median monthly mortgage repayment in the area was $1,976, lower than Sydney metro's average of $2,167.
+The median weekly rent figure was recorded at $375, compared to Sydney metro's $470.
+Nationally, Regents Park's mortgage repayments were higher than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing